Khasan Magomedsharipov

 Khasan Magomedsharipov (born 6 October 2000) is a Russian mixed martial artist who competes in the featherweight division in Bellator MMA.
 Khasan is the younger brother of former mixed martial artist fighter Zabit Magomedsharipov.
 At the age of 15 years, he won gold medal in European Junior Championship in Wushu Sanda in 2016.
+As of July 6, 2026, he is #10 in the PFL featherweight rankings.

 Early life

 Khasan was born in Saratov, Saratov Oblast, Russia, on October 6, 2000, and is of Akhvakh ethnicity.
 He is the younger brother of former UFC fighter Zabit Magomedsharipov.
 As a child, he was a street hooligan, that shows in multiple scars on his head, wrists and elbow to this day.
 In order to discipline their child, his parents enrolled Khasan at "Five Directions of the World" Martial Arts Boarding School, where his brother Zabit and Muslim Salikhov was also alumni of.

 At the age of 17, Khasan came under the guidance of the MMA coach Mark Henry.
 Khasan was allowed early to train with notable fighters like Eddie Alvarez, Edson Barboza, Frankie Edgar & Marlon Moraes.

 His coach Mark Henry at one point, planned to enter Khasan at Diamond Gloves boxing tournament.
 Khasan and his brother Zabit were one of the main sparring partners for Frankie Edgar, during the fight camp preparation against Max Holloway and Jose Aldo.

 Back in Dagestan, and recently, he has been training with fighters of Abdulmanap Nurmagomedov School/Eagles MMA.